-Media attention to the problem of “conflict diamonds” has raised public awareness about the negative social and environmental consequences associated with diamond mining.
+Media focus on the problem of “conflict diamonds” has raised public awareness about the negative social and environmental consequences associated with diamond mining.
 Less media attention has been given to gold mining and how, as with diamonds, the lust for mineral wealth can lead to some of the same disturbing consequences.
 Brilliant Earth therefore considers it significant that, on a recent episode of 60 Minutes, the CBS show devoted its opening segment to exploring how gold mining in the Democratic Republic of Congo has been fueling a disastrous civil conflict between rebel militias and the government.

 The segment, by reporter Scott Pelley, showed images of mine workers in eastern Congo, many of them children, digging in open pits and laying blankets in riverbeds in order to extract gold and valuable minerals such as tin, copper, and coltan.
 Rebel militias controlling the mines then exchange the minerals for guns, ammunition, and medicines.
 Gold funds the violence, but it is also one of the underlying causes.
 “If you do a conflict analysis, you will find that when there are spikes in violence, it has something to do with contestation over the mineral resources,” said John Prendergast, a human rights activist, in the report.